-Sending expatriate employees overseas is a huge undertaking for any company or organizations and this task usually falls to the global mobility or human resources manager.
-An expatriate assignment is a very big investment and the costs of a failed expat move can be quite significant.
+Sending expatriate employees overseas is a massive undertaking for any company or organization, and this task usually falls to the global mobility or human resources manager.
+An expatriate assignment is an enormous investment, and the costs of a failed expat move can be quite significant.
 One of the most important considerations for HR managers is setting up an international benefit plan that will cover life, AD&D, disability, dental, evacuation and especially international health insurance.
-However, one of the most important questions to ask of any benefit plan are will it cover pre-existing medical conditions.
+However, one of the most important questions to ask of any benefit plan is will it cover pre-existing medical conditions.